yongduek/MAS-2011/README.md

 ## Coding, Compression and Fourier Analysis
 1. linear algebra revisited:
-   - Orthogonal basis (linear algebra) & representation of a data
+   - Orthogonal basis (linear algebra) & representation of a data in $\mathbb{R}^n$
 3. PCA: Principal Component Analysis
    - Eigen decomposition
-4. DFT & Fourier basis in complex numbers
+   - data set of random samples (from a Gaussian distribution)
 5. SVD as a compressor with minimum L2 reconstruction error
    - Singular value decomposition
+4. DFT & Fourier basis in complex numbers
+   - Discrete Fourier Transformation for 1D and 2D signal vectors.
+   - DFT as compression

 ---